 The National Organic Program (NOP) standards allow a grower whose annual gross agricultural income from organic sales totals \$5,000 or less to be exempted from certification.
-Although NOP standards provides for this allowance, in order to receive crop insurance coverage under an organic practice, the insured must have an approved organic plan in effect by the date the acreage is reported and production records are specified in Para.
+Although NOP standards provides for this allowance, in order to receive crop insurance coverage under an organic practice, the insured must have an approved organic plan in effect by the date the acreage is reported and have the records as specified in Para.
 873.